-District Health Boards (DHBs) have served New Zealand well for many years, but over time the system has become too complex and fragmented.
-Health New Zealand (Health NZ) will be a new organisation established to run the health system across New Zealand, with functions delivered at local, district, regional and national levels.
+District Health Boards (DHBs) served New Zealand well for many years, but over time the system became too complex and fragmented.
+Te Whatu Ora - Health New Zealand was established to run the health system across New Zealand, with functions delivered at local, regional and national levels.

-The reforms will disestablish the 20 existing DHBs and merge their functions into Health NZ, which will lead the day-to-day running of the system for the whole country.
-Health NZ will also take over the operational functions of the Ministry of Health, such as managing national contracts.
+To begin reforming the health system, the 20 DHBs were disestablished and their functions were merged into Te Whatu Ora, which now leads the day-to-day running of the system for the whole country.
+Te Whatu Ora also assumed the operational functions of the Ministry of Health, such as managing national contracts.

-Health NZ will manage all health services, including hospital and specialist services, and primary and community care.
-Hospital and specialist services will be planned nationally and delivered more consistently across the country.
-Primary health, wellbeing and community-based services will be planned and then purchased through four new regional divisions of Health NZ.
-Each region will work with their district offices, located closer to local communities, to develop and implement plans based on local needs to improve the health and wellbeing of communities.
+Te Whatu Ora manages all health services, including hospital and specialist services, and primary and community care.
+Hospital and specialist services are planned nationally and delivered more consistently across the country.
+Primary health, wellbeing and community-based services are planned and then purchased through four new regional divisions of Te Whatu Ora.
+Each region works with their local offices to develop and implement plans, based on local needs to improve the health and wellbeing of their local communities.

-Health NZ will be responsible for improving services and outcomes across the health system.
-Working in partnership with the Māori Health Authority, Health NZ will develop a New Zealand Health Plan – a blueprint for what the health system will deliver over years to come.
+Te Whatu Ora is responsible for improving services and outcomes across the health system.
+Working in partnership with Te Aka Whai Ora - Māori Health Authority(external link), Te Whatu Ora is developing an interim New Zealand Health Plan – a blueprint for what the health system will deliver over the next two years.

 Who you are or where you live should not determine the range and quality of services you receive.
 The reforms will give people access to consistent quality care when they need it, to help people live longer in good health and have the best quality of life.